Close sites icon close

 How many people are displaced within their own country in Europe?

-The international armed conflict in Ukraine has resulted in the displacement of millions within the country.
+The full-scale war in Ukraine has resulted in the displacement of millions within the country.
 Estimates of these populations are challenging due to the rapidly evolving situation.
 The International Organization for Migration (IOM) conducts randomized, representative telephone surveys to estimate the number of people displaced within Ukraine.
-As of 24 May 2023, there were an estimated more than 5.08 million IDPs in Ukraine.
+As of April 2024, there were an estimated 3.5 million IDPs in Ukraine.

 Three refugee women, including one holding an infant, sit on a bench and are listening to a woman working for UNHCR.